The largest hoard of Anglo-Saxon gold and silver metalwork yet found.

 Welcome to the Parish Council website for Hammerwich.
 On this site we will publish Council meeting information, latest news, Parish Council events and much more.

-Details of Agendas and Minutes of the Parish Council can be found on these pages along with contact details for the Parish Council Clerk, Ellen Bird.
+Details of Agendas and Minutes of the Parish Council can be found on these pages along with contact details for the Parish Council Clerk, Vivien Wang.

 The Parish Council meets on the third Wednesday of every month (excluding August) at the Women’s Institute, 95 Burntwood Road.
 Members of the public are most welcome to attend.